Romain Gall: International career

 Gall was called up to the United States national team on November 6, 2018, for friendly matches against England and Italy.
 Gall made his international debut for the United States against Italy in a 0–1 loss on November 20, 2018, coming on as a replacement for Christian Pulisic in the 83rd minute.

 Personal life

-A fan of hip hop and R&B, in his free time Gall enjoys making music on his computer.
+Hobbies regarding hip hop and R&B, in his free time Gall makes music on his computer.